-This leaflet compares the differences between Tax-Free Childcare and Childcare Vouchers.
+This leaflet compares the differences between TFC and Childcare Vouchers.

 An Additional Needs and Disability Guide has been created for service families by the Forces Additional Needs and Disability Forum (‘FANDF’) Committee and the SSAFA Additional Needs and Disability Advisor.